n4z03/Undefined-Behaviour/README.md

 .gitignore - bonita edited and wrote the exclusion rules for data/app.db and the .nfs* temporary files.

-### Files Edited or Created by Nazifa
+### Nazifa's Contributions
 *Contribution Statement*
-A part of my contribution was converting and reworking the database layer so it properly aligned with the server and SQLite (including schema, query behavior, and DB integration), which required rewriting core backend data flow.
-I also handled a large amount of server setup, deployment debugging, and environment fixes to get the app running reliably on the class infrastructure, including repeated troubleshooting with IT over the course of multiple days.
+I aligned the database with the server and SQLite, updating the schema and fixing queries/constraints to match how Express uses the DB.
+I built the main backend routes for auth, bookings, owner slots, owners, and meeting requests, added the DB connection helper, and wrote setup/reset/seed scripts for testing and demos.
+On the frontend, I implemented key dashboard flows: login/session handling, browsing and booking slots, cancelling/rescheduling, meeting requests, owner actions, and initial group meeting wiring.
+I also handled server setup on the class machine, which ended up being more time-consuming than expected due to deployment issues.
+I debugged problems with sessions, proxies, cookies, and builds, and worked with IT to resolve infrastructure-related blockers.

 server/routes/auth.js - created and wired login, session check, and logout flow used by the auth pages.